Skip to content

 positional domainThe domain to resolve (exactly one)

---serverDNS server as host or host:port; empty = system default
+--serverDNS server as host or host:port; a bare host uses port 53; empty = system default

 --jsonWrite the result as JSON